-- 13. When notifying a vacancy or impending vacancy for the position of a chief officer under sections 26(1)(b), 35 or 36 of the Law, the appointing officer shall advertise the vacancy within the civil service and, if the appointing officer considers suitable candidates may not be found from within the existing civil service, in the local and international media as follows- - Notification of chief officer vacancies - (a) advertisements shall be placed in whatever medium the appointing officer thinks fit provided that they provide ample opportunity for potentially interested applicants inside the civil service (and, where the appointing officer considers it necessary to advertise externally, outside the civil service) to become aware of the vacancy; - (b) advertisements shall include a summary of the duties, the skills and attributes required of applicants, the remuneration range, the information to be provided by applicants, the authority to which applications are to be submitted, and the closing date and time of applications; and - (c) the time between the appearing of the advertisement and the closing date for applications shall be no less than fourteen calendar days. - 14.
-(1) Before making the appointment of a chief officer under section 26(1)(f), 35 or 36 of the Law, the appointing officer shall agree with the preferred candidate an employment agreement, a specific remuneration level and other terms and conditions of employment in accordance with the requirements of this Part.
+- 13. When notifying a vacancy or impending vacancy for the position of a chief officer under sections 26(1)(b), 35 or 36 of the Law, the appointing officer shall advertise the vacancy within the civil service and, if the appointing officer considers suitable candidates may not be found from within the existing civil service, in the local and international media as follows - (a) advertisements shall be placed in whatever medium the appointing officer thinks fit provided that they provide ample opportunity for potentially interested applicants inside the civil service (and, where the appointing officer considers it necessary to advertise externally, outside the civil service) to become aware of the vacancy; - (b) advertisements shall include a summary of the duties, the skills and attributes required of applicants, the remuneration range, the information to be provided by applicants, the authority to which applications are to be submitted, and the closing date and time of applications; and - (c) the time between the appearing of the advertisement and the closing date for applications shall be no less than fourteen calendar days.